Are antidepressants during pregnancy safe? The answer is in your DNA

 The CYP2D6 Enzyme

-Women that have an absent activity of this enzyme are known as CYP2D6 “Poor Metabolizers.”
-They are at higher risk of side effects and need much lower doses of fluoxetine, paroxetine, fluvoxamine, vortioxetine and many other drugs.
-However, with pregnancy, there is no change or improvement in enzymatic activity.
+Women with absent activity of this enzyme are known as CYP2D6 “Poor Metabolizers.”
+They are at higher risk of side effects and need much lower doses of fluoxetine, paroxetine, fluvoxamine, vortioxetine and many other drugs. and other hormonal changes do not affect poor metabolizers.
 The reported congenital toxicity of venlafaxine might be limited to women with reduced CYP2D6 enzyme activity and significant drug-induced toxicity, harmful both for the mother and the fetus.

 Women with an intermediate activity of the CYP2D6 liver enzyme may experience improved tolerability of antidepressants during pregnancy, but most likely, no dose increase will be necessary.
-For women with normal CYP2D6 activity, a dose increase might be warranted to assure antidepressant’s effectiveness during pregnancy.
+For women with normal CYP2D6 activity, a dose increase might be warranted to ensure the antidepressant’s effectiveness during pregnancy.

 As the chart below shows, almost half of North Americans have altered CYP2D6 metabolism.